jiutongzhao/Time-Series-Data-Analysis/README.md

 ## Gibbs Phenomenon

 Use Although a discrete signal can be lossless Fourier transformed, some signal.
+A continuous function with a infinitely sharp discontinuity introduce an infinite derivation at the discontinuity.
+However, any finite, discrete sampling of the continuous signal can not fully capture the complete, high frequency feature of the discontinuity.
+The discontinuity saw by the $\mathcal{F}$ operator is nothing but two samples with large variation, while, each adjacent samples can vary to some extent.
+Fourier transform can perfectly reconstruct the observed, discrete signal but is not able to perfectly represents the continuous function.

-The ultimate cause of the Gibbs phenomenon is that, the source of the
+Mathematically speaking, a

 ## Uncertainty Principle